-The Danish Architecture Centre is an autonomous, commerce-promoting fund with an economic basis in partnership.
+The Danish Architecture Center is an autonomous, commerce-promoting fund with an economic basis in partnership.
 The partnership raises an annual operational grant for the Public Service activities of a total of DKK 18.8 million, contributed to equally by Realdania on the one hand and the State on the other hand.

-Thanks to the partnership agreement entered into between the Ministries and Realdania, the Danish Government’s policy goal that The Danish Architecture Centre’s ordinary operations should not be financed exclusively with public means is met.
+Thanks to the partnership agreement entered into between the Ministries and Realdania, the Danish Government’s policy goal that The Danish Architecture Center’s ordinary operations should not be financed exclusively with public means is met.

 The objective of the partnership financing of the Public Service activities is to ensure the foundation for: